 One example of this is when a recruiter refuses to believe that anyone other than a carbon copy of the role’s predecessor can do the job properly.
 Thus immediately discounting the majority of the candidates as they don’t fit the unreal expectations of the recruiter.

 This hiring bias is similar to the expectation anchor bias as it occurs when the recruiter forgoes proper investigation of a candidate’s background, choosing instead to focus too heavily on one positive aspect of a candidate, like where they went to school, or what sports they do, and rely on that one thing when making decisions.

 We zero in and let that golden halo guide us and our opinion of the candidate.
 Forsaking all other information about them, we are blindsided by this one thing about them, the thing we believe makes them so great.

 This knowledge can then blinker the recruiter throughout the recruitment process, as we firmly believe that this candidate outshines the others because of it.
 We can place a high expectation on the candidate, disregarding any red flags on their resume that clearly highlight they aren’t right for the role.

 But that doesn’t matter, because the halo effect spreads far and wide, covering the rest of the resume in glitter.

-The horns effect is the polar opposite of the halo effect.
+The horn effect is the polar opposite of the halo effect.